 Laser Genesis skin therapy, appeals to both men and women because it can restore the skin’s youthful glow by smoothing uneven texture; reducing pore size; decreasing fine line wrinkles; and diminishing diffuse redness.
 Laser Genesis also smoothes irregular texture caused by acne scars (see also Acne Treatment).

 An Introduction to Laser Genesis

-Laser Genesis gently heats the upper dermis just below the skin’s surface (epidermis).
+Laser Genesis painlessly heats the upper dermis just below the skin’s surface (epidermis).
 This gentle heating stimulates fibroblast cells to produce collagen.
-Increasing collagen in the dermis smoothes skin texture; levels scars; and diminishes large pores.
-Heating the dermis also causes reduction in diffuse redness of the skin.
+Increased collagen production in the dermis smoothes skin texture; levels scars; and diminishes large pores.
+Heating the dermis also causes a reduction in diffuse redness of the skin.
 With quick treatments and no downtime, Laser Genesis is considered the perfect lunchtime procedure by many patients.